tadiyusss/trade-notify/README.md

 # crypto-tracker
 This repository can help you trade in bitcoins.
-It gives you when you have reached your goal profit!
+It gives you notification when you have reached your goal profit!

 SETUP:
 1. go to https://www.nomics.com and get a api